Sponsor and status

 Last Updated: Jan 4, 2017

-This resolution was introduced on January 4, 2017, in a previous session of Congress, but was not enacted.
+This resolution was introduced on January 4, 2017, in a previous session of Congress, but it did not receive a vote.

 Jan 4, 2017